 Second method

-Debentures Suspense A/c will appear in Balance e Sheet
+Debentures Suspense A/c will appear in Balance Sheet

-as a deduction from debentures in notes to acco unts of
+as a deduction from debentures in notes to accou ints of

 Long term Borrowings.

-Debenture Suspense A/c Dr.
+Debenture Suspense A/c D r.

 To x% Debentures A/c

 TERM S OF ISSUE OF DEBENTURES

 Issued at par and For receipt of application money

 redeemable at par Bank A/c Dr.

 To Debenture Application & Allotment A/c

 For allotment of debentures

-Debenture Application & Allotment A/c Dr.
+Debenture Application & Allotment A/c D r.

 To x% Debentures A/c

 Issued at a discount and For receipt of application money

 redeemable at par Bank A/c Dr.

 To Debenture Application & Allotment A/c

 For allotment of debentures at a discount

-Debenture Application & Allotment A/c Dr
+Debenture Application & Allotment A/c Dr.

 Discount on Issue of Debentures A/c Dr.

 To x% Debentures A/c

 Issued at premium and For receipt of application money

 redeemable at par Bank A/c Dr.

 To Debenture Application & Allotment A/c

 For allotment of debentures at a premium

 Debenture Application & Allotment A/c Dr.

-To x% Debentures A/c (with nominal value of of deb.)
+To x% Debentures A/c (with nominal value of f deb.)

-To Securities Premium Reserve A/c (premiu ım)
+To Securities Premium A/c (premium)

 Issued at par and For receipt of application money

-redeemable at a premium Bank A/c D r.
+redeemable at a premium Bank A/c Dr.

 To Debenture Application & Allotment A/c

-For allotment of debentures at par and rede emable
+For allotment of debentures at par and redeed mable

 at premium

 Debenture Application & Allotment A/c Dr.

-Loss on Issue of Debentures A/c (prem. on redem n.)
-Dr.
+Loss on Issue of Debentures A/c (prem. on redem. ) Dr.

-To x% Debentures A/c (nominal value of de eb.)
+To x% Debentures A/c (nominal value of deb o.)

-To Premium on Redemption of Debenture A A/c
+To Premium on Redemption of Debenture A /c

 Issued at a discount and For receipt of application money

 redeemable at a premium Bank A/c Dr.

 To Debenture Application & Allotment A/c

 For allotment of debentures at a discount and

 redeemable at premium

 Debenture Application & Allotment A/c Dr.

 Loss on Issue of Debentures A/c Dr.

 (with dis. on issue and prem. on redemption)

-To x% Debentures A/c (nominal value of deb.)
+To x% Debentures A/c (nominal value of c leb.)

-To Premium on Redemption of Debentures A/c
+To Premium on Redemption of Debentures s A/c

 Issued at a premium and For receipt of application money

 redeemable at a premium Bank A/c Dr.

 To Debenture Application & Allotment A/c

 For allotment of debentures at premium and

 redeemable at premium

-Debenture Application & Allotment A/c Dr.
+Debenture Application & Allotment A/c D

 Loss on Issue of Debentures A/c (prem. on redem.)
 Dr.

 To Debentures A/c (nominal value of deb.)

-To Securities Premium Reserve A/c (prem. on issue)
+To Securities Premium A/c (prem. on issue)

-To Premium on Redemption of Debentures A/c
+To Premium on Redemption of Debentures A/c ;

-Writing-off Discount • Discount or loss on issue of debentures is to be
+Writing-off Discount • Discount or loss on issue of debentures is t

-or Loss on Issue of written off in the year debentures are allotted from
+or Loss on Issue of written off in the year debentures are allotted -

-Debentures (AS 16) Securities Premium Reserve (if it exists) and then
+Debentures (AS 16) Securities Premium Reserve (if it exists) and

 from Statement of Profit and Loss as Financial Cost.

-Securities Premium Reserve A/c Dr.
+Securities Premium A/c Dr.

 Statement of Profit and Loss Dr.

-Interest on debentures To Discount or Loss on Issue of Debentures A/c
+To Discount or Loss on Issue of Debentures

-Interest on dependures • It is calculated at a fixed rate on its face value and is to be paid even when company is suffering from
+Interest on debentures • It is calculated at a fixed rate on its face value a

+to be paid even when company is suffering from i ioss

-loss because it is charge against profit.
-Income Tax
+because it is charge against profit.

-deducted from interest before payment to debenture

-holders is called T.D.S.
-(Tax deducted at source).

 When interest is due

 Debenture Interest A/c Dr.

-To TDS Payable/Income Tax Payable A/c

 To Debentureholders A/c

-For payment of interest to debentureholders
+For payment of interest to debenture eholders

 Debentureholders A/c Dr.

 To Bank A/c

-On payment of tax deducted at so urce to the

-Government

-TDS Payable/Income Tax Payable A/c Dr.

-To Bank A/c

 On transfer of Debenture Interest to Statement of

 Profit and Loss

-Statement of Profit and Loss
+Statement of Profit and Loss Dr.

-To Debenture Interest A/c Dr.
+To Debenture Interest A/c